dropmeaword/enough-git-to-hack-together/NOTES.md

 # The Git workflow

-### One - create a repo
+### Step One - create a repo

-Depending on where the source is located, we have two option on how to start a repo.
+Depending on where the source is located, we have two options on how to start a repo.

-#### One A - starting from local
+#### Step One A - starting from local

 Starting from a clean slate, with no previously existing repo.
 To work with Git we first need to create a repository or "repo".
 We can create a "repo" in any folder in our computer where we want to keep track of change in our digital assets.